18-Year Term Life Insurance

 What is 18-year term life insurance?

 18-year term life insurance provides level premiums and a fixed death benefit for 18 years.
-If you pass away during the term, your beneficiaries receive the payout; if you outlive the term, coverage typically ends unless you renew or convert.
+If death occurs during the term, beneficiaries receive the payout.
+Reviewing overall life insurance rate comparisons can help determine how this term length fits your financial plan.

 Who should consider an 18-year term life policy?